idvorkin/techdiary/notes/irl.md

 * Remote car starter - ~ 200$ and you can start your car from the house so that it's warm and toasty when you get in.
 * Wireless Air Play - ~ 500$.
 OMG - having CarPlay (especially on iOS 13) without plugging in yoru phone - wow!
 * Back up Camera ~ 30$.
 OMG - Hard to believe I went years without one.

+## Morning Routine

+At my best, I roll out of bed either when my eyes open or at 5am,  what ever comes first.

+I also love getting my morning hug fromy my kids, but now that Zach's older (9), I'm down to just getting the hugs from Amelia - who is 5.

+### Weekend morning routine

+On the weekends, the gym opens at 8, so it's essential I drink my coffee in my home office chair so I work on whatever is most important to me, often reading or writing.
+At 7:30 it's time to drag my but to the gym.

+Post gym I'll either hit the coffee shop to do some more writing, or head home to spend the day with my family.

+### Weekday morning routine

+At my best, I roll out of bed either when my eyes open or at 5am,  what ever comes first.

+The gym opens at 5:30, and I try to be there by 6.
+After my work out, I often chillax with my next priority being walking the kids to school.
+Walking the kids to school has surprisingly been a major quality of life improvement for a very small impact to my day.

+### Morning Kryptonite

+I have two common failure modes to my morning routine.

+* Starting my day by sitting in my easy chair drinking my coffee.
+This mindless activity has me skipping those things that are important to me.
+* Hitting snooze when my alarm goes off.
+The worst of all words, not sleeping, and not being up and doing stuff.
+* Lying in bed awake when I wake up before 5.
+Sometimes I wake up and can't fall back asleep @ 3 or 4 (which isn't crazy cuz sometimes I go to bed @ 7 or 8).
+Similar to hitting snooze, I'm not sleeping,  and I'm not accomplishing anything.